AbdallahElshenawy/CSharpDesignPatterns/Structural patterns/Decorator/README.md

 - You want to **combine features** flexibly without creating a rigid class hierarchy.
 ---

-# 🏨 Real-World Example: Hotel Room Booking Add-ons

-In this example, we simulate a hotel booking system where guests can choose optional services such as:

-- 🍽️ Breakfast
-- 🧘 Spa Access
-- 🚗 Airport Pickup

-Each add-on **decorates** the room with additional behavior (description and cost) **without changing the base room logic**.

----

-## ✅ Key Features

-- ✅ Flexible service combinations (compose at runtime)
-- ✅ Uses modern C# features (primary constructors, XML docs)
-- ✅ Open/Closed Principle: no need to modify existing room or service classes
-- ✅ Easy to extend with more services (e.g., Wi-Fi, Laundry, Late Checkout)

 ## 🧠 Use Cases of the Decorator Pattern

 ```